Project-OSmOSE/OSEkit/docs/source/publicapi_usage.rst

     └── 7181.wav
     bar.txt

-Only the folder path and strptime format are required to initialize the ``Dataset``.
+Only the folder path and strptime format are required to initialize the ``Project``.

 Extra parameters allow for e.g. localizing the files in a specific timezone or accounting for the measurement chain to link the raw wav data to the measured acoustic presure.
-The complete list of extra parameters is provided in the :class:`osekit.public.dataset.Dataset` documentation.
+The complete list of extra parameters is provided in the :class:`osekit.public.project.Project` documentation.

 .. code-block:: python

-    from osekit.public.dataset import Dataset
+    from osekit.public.project import Project
     from pathlib import Path

-    dataset = Dataset(
+    project = Project(
         folder=Path(r"...\dataset_folder"),
         strptime_format="%y%m%d%H%M%S" # Must match the strptime format of your audio files )